 Have a play with our calories burned tool to see how different exercises compare.

-You can lose weight without exercise, but do aim to include exercise in your lifestyle change: it helps to maintain muscle when under calorie deficit, and it’s great for your heart and mental state.
+You can lose weight without exercise, but do aim to include exercise in your lifestyle change: it maintains muscle when under calorie deficit, and is great for your heart and mental state.

 Most people lose muscle mass when restricting calories.
-It takes great effort to maintain muscle tone – and it is even more tricky actually building muscle while losing fat (hint: a comprehensive workout plan is needed).
+It takes effort to maintain muscle tone – and is even more tricky actually building muscle while losing fat (hint: a comprehensive workout plan is needed).

 This calculator has been developed using the most accurate methodologies from peer-reviewed research.
 See the Calorie Needs Guide for a complete explanation.